 Whatever the exact location, this state of bondage lasted until the leader of the Red People started killing all of Meru’s male children immediately after birth.

 - The fifth test was truly impossible.
-It required the Meru to forge a spear that could touch both the earth and the sky.
-The Meru started making it straight away, but it kept breaking.
-Koomenjwe and the elders, failing to come up with a solution, simply abandoned the whole task of making it and instead conceived the idea of organising the people to escape on foot.
-For this reason, the Meru later on called this spear ‘itumo ria mwito’ – the spear made for the trek, for it was the impossibility of making it that had given them the idea of the exodus.
+It required the Meru to forge a spear that could touch both the earth and the sky!
+They started making it immediately, but it kept breaking.
+Koomenjwe and the elders, failing to come up with a plan, abandoned the whole task of building it.
+Instead, they devised a plan on how to organize the people to escape on foot.
+For this reason, the Meru, later on, called this spear ‘itumo ria mwito’ – the spear made for the trek.
+They came up with the idea of the Exodus when they found it impossible to make the spear.

-He placed them under the leadership of Koomenjwe to whom he gave a magic stick or spear (gitumo) about 3 feet long, with which he was to strike the water to make it part.
+He placed them under the leadership of Koomenjwe to whom he gave a magic stick or spear (gitumo) about three feet long, with which he was to strike the water to make it part.

 Muthurui: “Let someone be examined.”